mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 ### Policy design matters a lot

-I think finding a good policy goal is already hard.
+Finding a good policy goal is already hard.
 You need to balance interests, find compromises, and so forth.
 However, one part of the policy pipeline that I find highly underrated are the nitty-gritty details of its exact design.
 For example, whether a child benefit comes in form of a direct payment to your bank account or a tax deduction seems irrelevant on paper but results in two completely different realities.
 Wealthy, literate native speakers will get the money either way but people who are less fortunate or non-natives might not understand what they have to do or even know that the policy exists.
 Another example would be opt-in vs. opt-out solutions to e.g. organ donations.
 On paper, the people who want to donate their organs do it either way but in practice, the two systems result in <20% vs. >95% participation.
 This one seemingly irrelevant paragraph in the law translates to thousands of lives saved or not saved.

 Getting the right goals is one thing but executing it correctly is a whole new problem that lawmakers seem to only slowly catch up on in many areas.